 I’ve had days when be felt really unmanly, girly, feminine, to then voice that to someone and hear them respond with “but I see you as very manly”, not “it’s ok to not be manly you know” which was what I expected.

 Why does it even matter?

-Well it shouldn’t but it does seem to be a bother to me.
-If you tell yourself something doesn’t matter but clearly it is bothering you it can only make things worse.
-Of course
+Well, it shouldn’t but it does seem to be a bother to me.
+If you tell yourself something doesn’t matter but clearly it is bothering you, it can only make things worse.

 So clearly it does matter to me.

-Was I brought up in a time where being tough and being strong is very important.
+Was I brought up in a time where being tough and being strong is very important?
 Sure.
-I’ve felt weak at various points of my life so it’s only natural that it would effect me.
+I’ve felt weak at various points of my life so it’s only natural that it would affect me.

 Being aware of the thought process calms me down massively.
 At times that connection is what I need to take control of it and work my head around it.

 Where does this fit into the well-being of chefs?

 Well, it’s simple, there's a huge amount of pressure of chefs to be strong.
 Even today in a kitchen I would find it almost impossible to express any weakness.

 The pressure that puts on you Isn’t healthy.
 It simply can’t be.